Coordinate-Based Seismic Interpolation in Irregular Land Survey: A Deep Internal Learning Approach: Abstract

 \section{Abstract}

 Physical and budget constraints often result in irregular sampling, which complicates accurate subsurface imaging.
 Pre-processing approaches, such as missing trace or shot interpolation, are typically employed to enhance seismic data in such cases.
-Recently, deep learning has been used to address the trace interpolation problem at the expense of large amounts of training data to adequately represent typical seismic events. \newtext{Nonetheless, state-of-the-art works have mainly focused on trace reconstruction, with little attention having been devoted to shot interpolation.} Furthermore, existing methods assume regularly spaced receivers/sources failing in approximating seismic data from real \newtext{(irregular)} surveys.
+Recently, deep learning has been used to address the trace interpolation problem at the expense of large amounts of training data to adequately represent typical seismic events.
+Nonetheless, most research in this area has focused on trace reconstruction, with little attention having been devoted to shot interpolation.
+Furthermore, existing methods assume regularly spaced receivers/sources failing in approximating seismic data from real (irregular) surveys.
 This work presents a novel shot gather interpolation approach which uses a continuous coordinate-based representation of the acquired seismic wavefield parameterized by a neural network.
 The proposed unsupervised approach, which we call coordinate-based seismic interpolation (CoBSI), enables the prediction of specific seismic characteristics in irregular land surveys without using external data during neural network training.
-Experimental results on real and synthetic 3D data validate the ability of the proposed method to estimate continuous smooth seismic events in the time-space and frequency-wavenumber domains, improving sparsity \newtext{or low rank}-based interpolation \newtext{methods}.
+Experimental results on real and synthetic 3D data validate the ability of the proposed method to estimate continuous smooth seismic events in the time-space and frequency-wavenumber domains, improving sparsity or low-rank-based interpolation methods.

 \thefootnote